Golf Croquet Refereeing

-In addition, there are GC Examining Referees - with at least one in most Federations.
+In addition, there are GC Examining Referees, who train and qualify new referees - most Federations have at least one.

-The powers and duties of referees are spelled out in Section R of the CA Regulations for Tournaments.
+The powers and duties of referees are spelt out in the Tournament Regulations.

 Most often, a referee acts as a Referee on Request - called on by the players either to watch a problematic stroke about to be played, or to sort out a problem after it has happened.

 Occasionally, when the situation demands, a referee may be asked to supervise a match and become a Referee in Charge.

 All significant tournaments controlled by the CA or a Federation will normally have an appointed Tournament Referee: the official with responsibility for nominating and allocating authorised referees, and hearing appeals.

 Resources for Referees and Players